frnsys/wharf/readme.md

 ## How it works

-Note on hosts: the parent host (the server) is `cruiser`, and the target Docker container is `container`.
+Note on hosts: the parent host (the server) is `wharf`, and the target Docker container is `container`.

 1. Creates a base Docker image with Ansible and SSH installed, and runs a script at `/usr/share/start.sh` (if you want to, for example, start a Flask application, you should create your own `start.sh` and use Ansible to overwrite the default one)
 2. Creates a container with the specified `<APP NAME>`, then exposes its SSH port to port 8888 on the host machine